Stem Connect

 Common use cases

-We normally position firewalling as part of an overall network design, not as a standalone device purchase.
+We normally position firewalling as part of an overall network design, not as a standalone hardware purchase.
+These are the situations where it most often becomes necessary.

 Business perimeter control